 Background: Following induction therapy with a calcineurin inhibitor (CNI) in severe ulcerative colitis, transitioning to vedolizumab as maintenance therapy could be an option.
 Aim: To report on the largest cohort of patients successfully induced with CNIs who were transitioned to vedolizumab maintenance therapy.
-Methods: A retrospective observational study of adult patients with severe steroid-refractory ulcerative colitis.
+Methods: This is a retrospective observational study of adult patients with severe steroid-refractory ulcerative colitis.
 Patients were included if they were induced with a CNI followed by maintenance therapy with vedolizumab between January 2014 and December 2018.
 The primary endpoint was colectomy-free survival.
 Secondary endpoints included survival without vedolizumab discontinuation as well as clinical, steroid-free and biochemical remission at week 14.
 Results: A total of 71 patients (59% male) were treated with vedolizumab after induction therapy with CNIs for severe steroid-refractory colitis.
 Patients were followed for a median time of 25 months (IQR 16-36).
 Colectomy-free survival rates from vedolizumab initiation were 93% at 3 months, 67% at 1 year and 55% at 2 years.
 At the end of induction with vedolizumab at week 14, 50% of patients were in clinical remission, and 62% of patients had a normal CRP.
 At 1 and 2 years following vedolizumab initiation, 43% and 28% of patients were still on vedolizumab respectively.
 Vedolizumab was dose escalated to infusions every 4 weeks in 44% of patients.
 The median time to dose escalation was 5.6 months (IQR 4.1-8.2).
 No serious adverse events were recorded in our patient cohort.
 Conclusions: Transitioning to vedolizumab following induction of remission with CNIs is effective and safe.

 ASJC Scopus subject areas